Kaiser Khan Nizamani

-Kaiser Khan Nizamani is a Pakistani actor, director and producer, who initially worked primarily in Pakistani Sindhi dramas, specially for PTV.
-He has been working as a senior actor on television since the 1990s and appeared in leading and supporting roles, some of his notable works are Urdu drama Marvi and Sindhi long play Prih Kha Poye also starring renowned actress Ghazal Siddiqui and youtuber Yasir Khan Qureshi.
+Kaiser Khan Nizamani is a Pakistani actor, director, and producer who initially worked primarily in Sindhi-language television dramas, particularly for Pakistan Television (PTV).
+Active on television since the 1990s, he has appeared in both leading and supporting roles.
 He is the recipient of Pakistan's civil award the Presidential Pride of Performance.

-Personal life
+Early and personal life

+Born in Hyderabad, Sindh, Khan completed his early education at St. Peter’s High School in Karachi, Pakistan.
+He went on to pursue higher education at S.M.
+Science College, Karachi, where he earned a bachelor’s degree in Liberal Arts and Sciences/Liberal Studies.

-Khan married his fellow actress Fazila Qazi in 1993.
+Khan married fellow actress Fazila Qazi in 1993.
 The couple has two sons.

-Career
+Acting career

-Khan started his career in 1990s.
+Khan rose to fame in the 1990s.
 Besides acting in Sindhi television series, he also appeared in PTV television series such as Marvi and Hawain.
 He made his film debut in 2013 with mystery-thriller Josh: Independence Through Unity.
 Some of his other television appearances include Alif Allah Aur Insaan, Laapata and Bakhtawar.

+Legal career

+In addition to his work in television, Khan is also a practising lawyer, working at the Karachi High Court and the Karachi Bar Court.
+In April 2024, actor Faysal Quraishi publicly acknowledged Nizamani’s role in reaching out to him regarding a legal notice issued in response to the television drama Zulm.